ClementFoucher/StateS/README.txt

 Any suggestion on StateS can be done on the forum at address https://sourceforge.net/p/states/discussion/ Please only suggest improvments for implemented features while I haven't implemented all the base features yet.

-And remember StateS in at early statges of development!
+And remember StateS in at early stage of development!
 It is not intended to be complete, or even useful for now!